 Both US presidential candidates are ‘idiots’ – Lukashenko

-The Belarusian leader has described the American election as a “terrible and stupid” show
+The Belarusian leader has branded the American election a “terrible and stupid” show

 Both US presidential candidates are ‘idiots’ – Lukashenko

-Neither Democrat Kamala Harris nor Republican Donald Trump could possibly get elected in Belarus or Russia with their empty rhetoric and personal attacks against each other, Belarusian President Alexander Lukashenko said on Wednesday, calling both candidates “idiots.”
+Neither Democrat Kamala Harris nor Republican Donald Trump could possibly get elected in Belarus or Russia, Belarusian President Alexander Lukashenko said on Wednesday, calling both candidates “idiots.”

-Lukashenko made the remarks in an interview with Russian broadcaster VGTRK on the sidelines of the BRICS Summit in Kazan when asked if he was monitoring the upcoming US presidential election and whether he favored any candidates.
+Lukashenko made the remarks in an interview with Russian broadcaster VGTRK on the sidelines of the BRICS Summit in Kazan.
+When asked if he was monitoring the upcoming US presidential election and whether he favored any candidates the Belarusian leader decried their empty rhetoric and personal attacks against each other.

 “If it were us or Russia, neither of these idiots would be elected,” Lukashenko told the interviewer.
 “It’s terrible!
 One is incompetent, and the other is blathering about devil knows what.”